adazzle/react-data-grid/README.md

 ###### `topSummaryRows?: Maybe<readonly SR[]>`

-An optional array of summary rows to show above the rows, usually used to display total values for example.
+An optional array of summary rows, usually used to display total values for example. `topSummaryRows` are pinned at the top of the rows view and the vertical scroll bar will not scroll these rows.

 ###### `bottomSummaryRows?: Maybe<readonly SR[]>`

-An optional array of summary rows to show below the rows, usually used to display total values for example.
+An optional array of summary rows, usually used to display total values for example. `bottomSummaryRows` are pinned at the bottom of the rows view and the vertical scroll bar will not scroll these rows.

 ###### `rowKeyGetter?: Maybe<(row: R) => K>`